tbpalsulich/NYU-BusTracker-Android/readme.md

   following the directions
   [here](https://developers.google.com/maps/documentation/android/start#get_an_android_certificate_and_the_google_maps_api_key).
   * A [Mashape](https://www.mashape.com) application consuming the Transloc OpenAPI 1.2 API.
-5. Either an Android phone or an emulator.
+5. Connect an Android phone or an emulator.
 In my opinion, a physical phone is easier to use.
 But, if you don't have one, you can try the built in Android emulator or a (much faster) [Genymotion](http://www.genymotion.com/) emulator.
 As a warning, you may have to do some extra work to get maps working in an emulator.